jack-bindin/worldCupScoreBoard/README.md

 **Important to note:
 - I have added some multi thread safety into the service class so that the scoreboard should stay consistent in the event of concurrency.
-- The use of CopyOnWriteArrayList ia expensive and could be replaced with something else, especially when a database is added to contain the scores.
-But wanted to show scalability in this scenario
 - I have made it so that the scores can ony go up by one each update.
 I know VAR may take scores away, but I wanted to show another layer of validation that can be removed upon request.

 **Features I would add in the future: